RomanBoegli/godbbench/README.md

 # Discussion
 - Are Graph-Based really always better?

+A data schema in a relational DBMS should not directly be translated into a graph-based DBMS, as there might be entities which dispensable as the information they hold is modeled using the attributed relationships among nodes.
+The tutorial [Import Relational Data Into Neo4j](https://neo4j.com/developer/guide-importing-data-and-etl/) nicely illustrates this using the famous Northwind database.

 # Acknowledgements
 Thanks to Simon Jürgensmeyer for his work on [dbbench](https://github.com/sj14/dbbench), which according to him was initially ispired by [Fale's post]([Fale](https://github.com/cockroachdb/cockroach/issues/23061#issue-300012178)), [pgbench](https://www.postgresql.org/docs/current/pgbench.html) and [MemSQL's dbbench](https://github.com/memsql/dbbench).
 His project served as a basis for this work.